Bellingham Climate Action

 Why do you keep letting developers clear cut entire lots?
 I think we should not allow any trees to be cut that are over a certain size.

-Piper asked about 3 years ago
+Piper asked almost 4 years ago

 Thank you for submitting this question.